 A 0% intro APR credit card may be your best bet for a short-term no-interest loan, as long as you read the fine print.

-A card with a 0% introductory APR can come in especially handy if you don’t have enough cash to cover a big purchase, such as a new refrigerator.
-You can pay off the purchase during the intro period, and steer clear of paying interest.
-Or maybe you owe $5,000 on a high-interest card.
-Transfer that balance to a 0% card and you can save yourself serious cash while you pay it off.
+A card with a 0 percent introductory APR can come in especially handy if you don’t have enough cash to cover a big purchase, such as a new refrigerator.
+You can pay off the purchase during the intro period and steer clear of paying interest.
+Or, maybe you owe $5,000 on a high-interest card.
+You can transfer that balance to a 0 percent card and can save yourself some serious cash while you pay it off.

-A 0% APR credit card may be your best bet for a short-term no-interest loan, as long as you read the fine print and plan carefully.
+A 0 percent APR credit card may be your best bet for a short-term, no-interest loan, as long as you read the fine print and plan carefully.
 Here are a few things to keep in mind if you decide to go this route.

-A number of card issuers extend 0% APR offers to new cardholders, but not all are created equal.
-For example, some cards provide generous introductory periods, while others provide healthy bonuses.
+Many issuers extend 0 percent APR offers to new cardholders, but not all are created equal.
+For example, some cards provide generous introductory periods, while others offer sign-up bonuses.
 As you’re reviewing your options, keep the following tips in mind.

-- Length of introductory period.
-Some cards are better for balance transfers than purchases.
-The Citi Custom Cash℠ Card, for instance, offers a 15-month 0% intro APR period for purchases and balance transfers (then a variable APR of 14.74% to 24.74%).
-The Discover it® Balance Transfer card provides only six months of 0% intro APR on purchases but 18 months on balance transfers (then a variable APR of 12.24% to 23.24%).
+- Length of introductory period: Some cards are better for balance transfers than purchases.
+The Citi Custom Cash℠ Card, for instance, offers a 15-month 0 percent intro APR period for purchases and balance transfers (then a variable APR of 18.74 percent to 28.74 percent).
+The Discover it® Balance Transfer card provides only six months of 0% intro APR on purchases but 18 months on balance transfers (then a variable APR of 16.74 percent to 27.74 percent).

-- Introductory bonus.
-Some card issuers offer sign-up bonuses for 0% APR cards, which can help knock down the balance on a big purchase.
-For example, the Bank of America® Customized Cash Rewards credit card awards a $200 cash rewards bonus after you make at least $1,000 in purchases within 90 days of the account being opened.
-It also has an introductory 0% APR for purchases for the first 15 billing cycles and the same time period for balance transfers made within the first 60 days (then a variable APR of 14.24% to 24.24%).
-By contrast, the Citi Simplicity® Card offers an 21-month 0% introductory APR period on balance transfers completed within the first four months and a 12-month 0% introductory APR offer on purchases (then a variable APR of 15.49% to 25.49%), but no introductory bonus.
+- Introductory bonus: Some card issuers offer sign-up bonuses for 0 percent APR cards, which can help knock down the balance on a big purchase.
+For example, the Bank of America® Customized Cash Rewards credit card offers cardholders a $200 cash rewards bonus after they spend at least $1,000 within 90 days.
+It also has an introductory 0 percent APR for purchases for the first 18 billing cycles and the same time period for balance transfers made within the first 60 days (then a variable APR of 17.74 percent to 27.74 percent).
+By contrast, the Citi Simplicity® Card offers a 21-month 0 percent introductory APR period on balance transfers completed within the first four months and a 12-month 0 percent introductory APR offer on purchases (then a variable APR of 18.74 percent to 29.49 percent), but no welcome bonus.

-- Rewards.
-Some cards with a 0% APR period reward you in other ways as well — especially if you’re paying down a purchase.
-For example, the Blue Cash Everyday® Card from American Express offers 0% APR for 15 months on purchases only (then a variable APR of 14.74% to 24.74%).
-While paying that off, you can earn a $200 statement credit after spending $2,000 in purchases in the first six months of card membership.
-Plus you’ll get 3 percent cash back at U.S. supermarkets, U.S. gas stations and on U.S. online retail purchases (up to $6,000 per year in purchases, then 1%), 2% at U.S. gas stations and select U.S. department stores and 1% on other purchases.
+- Rewards: Some cards with 0% APR periods reward you in other ways as well — especially if you’re paying down a purchase.
+For example, the Blue Cash Everyday® Card from American Express offers 0 percent intro APR for 15 months on purchases and balance transfers (then a variable APR of 18.99 percent to 29.99 percent).
+While paying that off, you can earn a $200 statement credit after you spend $2,000 in purchases in the first six months of card membership.
+Plus you’ll get 3 percent cash back at U.S. supermarkets, U.S. gas stations and on U.S. online retail purchases (up to $6,000 per year in purchases in each category, then 1 percent), and 1 percent on other purchases.

-- Regular APR.
-A 0% APR offer is enticing, but that 0% rate eventually expires.
+- Regular APR: A 0 percent intro APR offer is enticing, but that 0% rate eventually expires.
 The rate you end up paying will be calculated according to your creditworthiness.

 Figure out how much time you need to pay off the balance

-Sure, a 0% APR card frees you from paying interest — but only during the 0% APR period.
+Sure, a 0 percent APR card frees you from paying interest — but only during the 0 percent APR period.

-A 0% APR for purchases, balance transfers or both ranks right up there among the best benefits of a credit card.
-But you might not want to pick a card based solely on the 0% APR, particularly since that offer will vanish at some point.
-It’s best to also look at a card’s other benefits.
+A no-interest period for purchases, balance transfers or both ranks right up there among the best credit card benefits.
+But you might not want to pick a card based solely on an intro APR, particularly since that offer will vanish at some point.
+It’s best to also look at a card’s other perks.

 Here are some examples:

-- With the Citi® Diamond Preferred® card, you gain special access to tickets for events like concerts and dining experiences through the Citi Entertainment program.
+- The Citi® Diamond Preferred® Card gives you special access to tickets for events like concerts and dining experiences through the Citi Entertainment program.

 - The Discover it® Cash Back card automatically matches all of the cash back you’ve earned during your first year of card ownership.

-- The U.S. Bank Visa® Platinum card gives you up to $600 worth of protection for your cellphone (subject to a $25 deductible) against covered damage or theft when you pay your monthly bill with this card.
+- The U.S. Bank Visa® Platinum Card gives you up to $600 worth of protection for your cellphone (subject to a $25 deductible) against covered damage or theft when you pay your monthly bill with it.

-- The Chase Freedom Unlimited card lets you earn 5% cash back on travel purchased through Chase Ultimate Rewards, 3% at restaurants and drugstores and 1.5% on all other purchases.
+- The Chase Freedom Unlimited card lets you earn 5 percent cash back on travel purchased through Chase Ultimate Rewards, 3 percent at restaurants and drugstores and 1.5 percent on all other purchases.

 Figure out what to do when the 0% period ends

-That 0% APR period will end in a matter of months, normally six to 18.
-If you know you can pay off the full balance before the 0% rate expires, you have less to worry about.
-Here’s what you might do if a balance remains when the APR switches from 0% to regular:
+If you know you can pay off the full balance before the 0 percent rate expires, you have less to worry about.
+Here’s what you might do if a balance remains when the APR switches from 0 percent to regular:

-- Pay off the balance as soon as possible.
-Once the 0% expires, you’ll pay the regular APR for as long as you carry a balance.
+- Pay off the balance as soon as possible: Once the intro APR expires, you’ll pay the regular APR for as long as you carry a balance.

-- Look into a balance transfer.
-You might be able to offload the balance from the card with the expired 0% rate to another card with a 0% intro rate.
+- Look into a balance transfer: You might be able to offload the balance from the card with the expired intro rate to another card with a 0 percent rate.

-A credit card with a 0% introductory APR can be a valuable tool in your credit toolbox.
+A credit card with a 0 percent introductory APR can be a valuable item in your credit toolbox.
 Choose a card that suits your needs, whether that’s paying off a balance transfer or a major purchase interest-free.
-Read the terms and conditions carefully and have a plan in place to pay it off within the card’s introductory 0% APR period, so you avoid unnecessary fees and interest charges.
+Read the terms and conditions carefully, and have a plan in place to pay it off within the card’s introductory 0 percent APR period so you avoid unnecessary fees and interest charges.